 Prosthodontics is the dental specialty pertaining to the diagnosis, treatment planning, rehabilitation and maintenance of the oral function, comfort, appearance and health of patients with clinical conditions associated with missing or deficient teeth and/or oral and maxillofacial tissues using biocompatible substitutes.

 After acceptance into an Advanced Specialty Certificate Program in Endodontics, Orthodontics, Pediatric Dentistry, Periodontics or Prosthodontics, please complete the application form available online at louisville.edu/graduate/apply.

-Applications are not processed until the application fee is received and all required application materials have been received by the School of Interdisciplinary and Graduate Studies, Graduate Admissions.
+Applications are not processed until the application fee is received and all required application materials have been received by the Graduate School, Graduate Admissions.

 - Application fee

 - Official transcripts of all college coursework, including evidence of a baccalaureate degree

 - TOEFL scores, if English is not the applicant's native language

 - For international applicants, Official Course-by-Course Evaluation Report from ECE (Educational Credential Evaluators, Inc.), www.ece.org.